glycerine/fisherexact/README.md

 The FET can be used for large and small data.
-The FET is typically deployed when small data makes Pearson's Chi-squared test estimates unreliable.
+The FET is typically deployed when small data makes Pearson's Chi-squared test estimates unreliable (classically less than a count of 10 in any quadrant, but see [4]).

 The nice thing about the FET is that it is actually appropriate for any size of data.
 The only reason not to just always use the FET is that if the counts become very large, the computation can have numerical stability issues;